How do I get my book into bookshops

 What are the terms?

 If you want your book to flow easily into independent bookshops, then consider the 40% wholesale discount and make it returnable.
 The book industry is a returnable industry, which means bookshops will expect to be able to return books they don’t sell.
+The most usual trade practice for independently published titles would be for the books to be supplied on “consignment terms” (which means that the bookshop will pay for the stock once it has sold and can return unsold stock when it chooses).
+An alternative is “sale or return” where the bookshop pays for the stock according to the payment terms of your invoice, but has the right to return unsold stock for a full refund.

 Keep in mind that a bookshop is not likely to buy numerous copies from you outright.
 They want to be sure your book will sell before they take on more than one or two copies.
 If you're self-published, print-on-demand services are a cost-effective way to get your book out there.